 You should get the Shingrix vaccine even if:

-You should not receive the Shingrix vaccine if you:
+You shouldn’t receive the Shingrix vaccine if you:

 Ask your healthcare provider if the benefits of getting the vaccine outweigh any potential risks.

 Serious side effects from vaccines are extremely rare.
-However, call 911 or get to a hospital right away if you experience any of the following within minutes to hours after receiving Shingrix:
+However, call 911 or go to the nearest emergency room right away if you experience any of the following within minutes to hours after receiving Shingrix:

 You can get the Shingrix vaccine any time after the shingles rash has gone away.

 Yes.
-It is still recommended for preventing shingles and postherpetic neuralgia in healthy people age 50 and older.
-(The CDC, however, recommends Zostavax for adults age 60 and older.)
+The CDC, however, recommends Zostavax for adults age 60 and older, but not routinely for people aged 50 to 59.
 Zostavax is given as a single-dose shot versus the two-dose shot for Shingrix.
-Zostavax is less effective than Shingrix in preventing shingles (51% vs over 90%) and postherpetic neuralgia (67% vs more than 90%).
+Zostavax is less effective than Shingrix in preventing shingles (51% vs more than 90%) and postherpetic neuralgia (67% vs more than 90%).

-Zostavax can be considered if you are allergic to Shingrix or if Shingrix is unavailable due to supply shortage and you want some immediate protection from a possible case of shingles and/or postherpetic neuralgia.
-Because it is a weakened live vaccine, it may be dangerous if you have cancer, HIV, take steroids or chemotherapy or other medications that suppress your immune system.
+You can consider Zostavax if you are allergic to Shingrix or if Shingrix is unavailable because of supply shortage and you want some immediate protection from a possible case of shingles and/or postherpetic neuralgia.
+Because it’s a weakened live vaccine, it may be dangerous if you have cancer, HIV, or take steroids, chemotherapy or other medications that suppress your immune system.
 Ask your healthcare provider if the Zostavax vaccine is an option for you.

-According to the CDC, it is safe to be around babies and young children, pregnant women or anyone with a weakened immune system after you get the Zostavax vaccine.
-Even though the Zostavax vaccine contains a weakened live varicella zoster virus, the CDC says there is no documented case of a person getting chickenpox from someone who has received the Zostavax vaccine.
-(And a person can’t get shingles unless they have already had chickenpox.)
+According to the CDC, it’s safe to be around babies and young children, pregnant women or anyone with a weakened immune system after you get the Zostavax vaccine.
+Even though the Zostavax vaccine contains a weakened live varicella-zoster virus, the CDC says there’s no documented case of a person getting chickenpox from someone who has received the Zostavax vaccine.
+And remember: You can’t get shingles unless you’ve already had chickenpox.

-If you have previously received the Zostavax vaccine, the CDC recommends waiting at least eight weeks before getting the Shingrix vaccine.
+If you’ve previously received the Zostavax vaccine, the CDC recommends waiting at least eight weeks before getting the Shingrix vaccine.

 Having a weakened immune system can increase the likelihood of getting shingles, so that’s even more of a reason to get the shingles vaccine.
-However, you must get the Shingrix vaccine, which is not made from a live virus (The older — and still available — vaccine Zostavax is made from a weakened live virus and should not be given to people with weakened immune systems.)
+However, you must get the Shingrix vaccine, which is not made from a live virus.
+(The older — and still available — vaccine, Zostavax, is made from a weakened live virus and shouldn’t be given to people with weakened immune systems.)

 Shingles can be a very painful condition.
 If you think you have the symptoms of shingles, see your healthcare provider right away.
-Starting antiviral medications early can ease your discomfort and reduce the duration of your symptoms.
+Starting antiviral medications early can ease your discomfort and end symptoms earlier.

 A better approach to shingles is to take action and do what you can to lessen your risk of getting it.
-If you never had shingles or had a bout of them in the past, talk to your healthcare provider about getting the shingles vaccine.
+If you've never had shingles in the past, talk to your healthcare provider about getting the shingles vaccine.
 If you’ve never had chickenpox, talk with your healthcare provider about getting the chickenpox vaccine.

-You can return to work when you feel well enough to return AND you are no longer contagious.
+You can return to work when you feel well enough to return and you’re no longer contagious.
 This means that your blistered rash has dried up and scabbed over.
 This usually takes up to 10 days from the time the rash first appears.

-Unfortunately, yes, despite being vaccinated for chickenpox, you can still get shingles.
-No vaccine is 100% protective and the effects of vaccines lessen with time.
+Yes.
+Despite being vaccinated for chickenpox, you can still get shingles.
+No vaccine is 100% protective, and the effectiveness of vaccines lessens with time.
 However, people who get the chickenpox vaccine are significantly less likely to develop shingles later in life compared with people who never received the chickenpox vaccine.
-One recent 12-year study found that the number of shingles cases was 72% lower in children who had received the chickenpox vaccine compared with those who did not.
+One recent 12-year study found that the number of shingles cases was 72% lower in children who had received the chickenpox vaccine compared with those who didn’t.